Self-deception

-Self-deception is a process of denying or rationalizing away the relevance, significance, or importance of opposing evidence and logical argument.
+Self-deception or self-delusion is a process of denying or rationalizing away the relevance, significance, or importance of opposing evidence and logical argument.
 Self-deception involves convincing oneself of a truth (or lack of truth) so that one does not reveal any self-knowledge of the deception.

 Brief history

-While Freudian analysis of the conscious and the unconscious minds dominated the field, psychological scientists in the 1970s became curious about how those two seemingly separate worlds could work together.
+While Freudian analysis of the conscious and the unconscious minds dominated the field, psychologists in the 1970s became curious about how those two seemingly separate worlds could work together.
 The lack of mechanistic models available to this line of research, led to the debate being unresolved.
 Later, the focus has been shifted to vision-related research in social psychology.

 Theorization

 Analysis

 The traditional paradigm of self-deception is modeled after interpersonal deception, where A intentionally gets B to believe some proposition p, all the while knowing or believing truly ¬p (not p).
 Such deception is intentional and requires the deceiver to know or believe ¬p and the deceived to believe p.
 On this traditional mode, self-deceivers must (1) hold contradictory beliefs and (2) intentionally get themselves to hold a belief they know or believe truly to be false.

 The process of rationalization, however, can obscure the intent of self-deception.
 Brian McLaughlin illustrates that such rationalizations in certain circumstances permit the phenomenon.
 When a person, who disbelieves p, intentionally tries to make himself believe or continue believing p by engaging in such activities, and, as a result unintentionally misleads himself into believing or continuing to believe p via biased thinking, he deceives himself in a way appropriate for self-deception.
 No deceitful intention is required for this.